Dealing with Stress

-Are you experiencing distressing feelings (like anxiety, depression, stress or anger) over the current Presidential Election?
+Are you experiencing distressing feelings like anxiety, depression, stress or anger?
 You do not have to deal with this alone.
-You can call our NAMI Santa Clara County Warmline Helpdesk at 1-408-453-0400, option 1, between 10 am – 2 pm Monday through Friday to talk to someone who will listen non-judgmentally and offer support.
+You can call our NAMI Santa Clara County Helpline Helpdesk at 1-408-453-0400, option 1, between 10 am – 2 pm Monday through Friday to talk to someone who will listen non-judgmentally and offer support.
 You can also check out our suggestions listed below.

-We realize that this year’s US election process has been intensely emotional, unpredictable and even divisive for many people.
-Significant changes to our national power structure can evoke anxiety and stress for some.
-We at NAMI SCC offer the following suggestions for dealing with this political transition period:
+We realize that life can be intensely emotional, unpredictable and even divisive for many people.
+Significant changes to our lives and our environment can evoke anxiety and stress for many.
+We at NAMI SCC offer the following suggestions for dealing with stress:

 - Be gentle with yourself and others.
-This election season has been hard on many of us.
 Take the time to identify and acknowledge your difficult emotions (like anger, fear or sadness).
 These are normal reactions in times of stress.
 But be prepared to move on to something constructive.

 - Try to stay in the present moment rather than regretting the past or worrying about the future.
 If you know how, practice relaxation, mindfulness or meditation.
 There are community classes, iPhone apps or audio tapes that can help you with this.